CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 2. If prompted with the **Device Verification** dialog box, open Microsoft edge Browser in **incognito mode** ( you can open incognito mode by clicking on the three dots "..." icon  at the top right of the browser within the virtual machine and then select New InPrivate window)

-3. Npw, sign in to Outlook by navigating to https://outlook.com using the **Outlook/GitHub Credential** provided under the **Environment details** tab
+3. Now, sign in to Outlook by navigating to https://outlook.com using the **Outlook/GitHub Credential** provided under the **Environment details** tab

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/code.png)